This post was originally published in November 2022.

 2828 Newell St Suite 6, Los Angeles, CA 90039

-The clinic offers cutting-edge quantum technology for healing like float therapy frequency therapy.
+Quantum Clinic offers cutting-edge quantum technology for healing, including float therapy and frequency therapy.
 Given the tranquility of the LA River, it makes sense for the clinic to be in this area.

 Update: Read my review of my float session at Quantum Clinic here.
 The space is so beautifully designed and a great addition to the neighborhood.